 Clicking through a malicious link embedded in a phishing email can have severe consequences including data theft, account compromise and financial loss.
 One wrong click can also result in serious reputation damage and significant downtime - or even permanent closure - for businesses.
 Sensitive information stolen in a phishing scam can be used to initiate fraudulent wire transfers in which a victim is tricked into transferring funds to an account controlled by the attackers.
 The FBI has released that a reported $221 million was lost to wire transfer fraud in 2019 - and only 15% of wire fraud is reported.
 Email accounts that are compromised in phishing attacks can also be used in dangerous email account compromise (EAC) scams to compromise further accounts.

+Clicking on a phishing link or opening an attachment in one of these messages may install malware, like viruses, spyware or ransomware, on your device.
+This is all happens behind the scenes, so it is undetectable to the average user.
 In some cases, clicking through a phishing link results in the installation of ransomware, spyware or other dangerous malware.
 Ransomware victims typically experience significant downtime and data loss.

 Businesses can protect against phishing by implementing a layered supplementary cloud email security solution that offers malicious URL protection and uses multiple email authentication protocols to detect email spoofing and prevent sender fraud.

 What to do if you clicked on Phishing Link?

 In the event that you do fall for a phishing scam, it is important to be aware of the actions you can take to help safeguard compromised information and recover from the attack.
 Whether you clicked on phishing link on your computer, laptop, iPhone or Android device.
 Here are the steps you should take if you either know or suspect that you’ve experienced an attack ie clicked a phishing link in email on any device: